OpenNHP/opennhp/README.md

 ## Challenge: AI transforms the Internet as a "Dark Forest"

-The rapid advancement of **AI** technologies, especially large language models (LLMs), is profoundly altering the cybersecurity landscape.
-The emergence of **Autonomous Vulnerability Exploitation (AVE)** marks a significant escalation in the AI era, streamlining the process of exploiting vulnerabilities, as discussed in [this research paper](https://arxiv.org/abs/2404.08144).
-This development places any exposed network services at heightened risk, resonating with the [Dark Forest Hypothesis](https://en.wikipedia.org/wiki/Dark_forest_hypothesis) of the Internet.
-AI-enabled tools continuously scan the digital environment, quickly identifying and leveraging weaknesses.
-As a result, the internet evolves into a **"Dark Forest,"** where **visibility equates to vulnerability**.
+The rapid advancement of **AI** technologies, particularly large language models (LLMs), is significantly reshaping the cybersecurity landscape.
+The rise of **Autonomous Vulnerability Exploitation (AVE)** represents a major leap in the AI era, streamlining the exploitation of vulnerabilities, as highlighted in [this research paper](https://arxiv.org/abs/2404.08144).
+This development dramatically increases the risk for any exposed network services, echoing the [Dark Forest Hypothesis](https://en.wikipedia.org/wiki/Dark_forest_hypothesis) of the Internet.
+AI-powered tools are continuously scanning the digital environment, swiftly identifying and exploiting weaknesses.
+Consequently, the Internet is evolving into a **"Dark Forest,"** where **visibility equates to vulnerability**.

 ![OpenNHP Logo](docs/Vul_Risks.png)

-This shifting paradigm necessitates a reevaluation of traditional cybersecurity methods, emphasizing proactive defenses, rapid response mechanisms, and possibly the adoption of network hiding technologies to protect critical infrastructure.
+Gartner research predicts a [rapid increase in AI-driven cyberattacks](https://www.gartner.com/en/newsroom/press-releases/2024-08-28-gartner-forecasts-global-information-security-spending-to-grow-15-percent-in-2025).
+This shifting paradigm calls for a reevaluation of traditional cybersecurity strategies, with a focus on proactive defenses, rapid response mechanisms, and the adoption of network hiding technologies to safeguard critical infrastructure.

 ## Solution: Zero Trust Network-infrastructure Hiding Protocol